sstej88/Assignment-5---Web-Design-and-User-Experience-2023/README.md

 # INFO6150_Web_Design_and_User_Experience_2022

 This website is used to book events such as Music,Concerts and Workshops.
 We have various list of items to select over different languages.
 We can book the tickets based on the availability of seats.
+We are looking forward to add multiple events and proceed with the payment options.

 Bootstrap components used: